Updated on: July 20, 2021

-The next two digits represent the height of the sidewall, but it’s represented as a percentage of the width, also known as the aspect ratio.
+The next two digits represent the height of the tire sidewall, but it's represented as a percentage of the width, also known as the aspect ratio.
 So in our example the 60 means 60 percent of 215, so the sidewall is 126mm high.
 The letter following those two digits tells you how the tire was constructed.
-In this case, the layers of rubber were put down radially across the tire, hence the “R.” The “15” after the “R” is the measurement of the rim diameter, in either inches or centimeters.
-In our example it’s 15 inches.
+In this case, the layers of rubber were put down radially across the tire, hence the "R." The "15" after the "R" is the measurement of the rim diameter, in either inches or centimeters.
+In our example it's 15 inches.

 The last two numbers are the load index, which indicate how much weight a tire can carry.
 A tire like ours with an 87 load index can carry approximately 1,201 pounds.
 The final letter is the speed rating, discussed in more detail below—S means this tire can handle a top speed of 112 mph.

 These provide a smooth and quiet ride in most types of weather, because they are made with a rubber that stays flexible in both heat and cold.
-The term “all-season” is a bit of a misnomer, however.
-While all-season tires can provide adequate traction in very light snow, they won’t do the same if there’s any kind of snow accumulation on the road, say an inch or more.
-Which means if you live in an area with snowy winters, you’ll want snow tires to complement your all-season tires.
+The term "all-season" is a bit of a misnomer, however.
+While all-season tires can provide adequate traction in very light snow, they won't do the same if there's any kind of snow accumulation on the road, say an inch or more.
+If you live in an area with snowy winters, you'll want snow tires to complement your all-season tires.

 Built to handle inches of snow, these are a must if you live in a place that sees the white stuff fall in significant amounts.
 The larger spaces between the tread blocks, extra siping (small cuts in the treads), and softer rubber allow these tires to find grip on roads that look like ski runs.
 You can drive on snow tires in the fall and spring, but the soft rubber will wear down quickly in temperatures over 45 degrees, and the traction will not be great.
 Some snow tires also feature rubber or metal studs embedded in the tread for even more traction—although metal-studded snow tires are illegal in some states.

 If you spend most of your time driving on roads but occasionally trade the pavement for trails, all-terrain tires are a good choice.
 They may be a little louder than other tires when driving on paved roads, but they provide adequate traction and are better than an all-season tire on wet, sandy, or snowy roads.
-They’re great for gripping dirt paths through the woods, but if you plan on serious mudding, you’ll want to get mud tires, because all-terrain treads well get packed with mud and stop being effective.
+They're great for gripping dirt paths through the woods, but if you plan on serious mudding, you'll want to get mud tires, because all-terrain treads will get packed with mud and stop being effective.

 Off-road-obsessed drivers will want these for the best grip in rocky areas, sand dunes, and, of course, mud.
 While they're essential for these adventures, mud tires do not grip pavement as well as all-terrain tires, create a lot of road noise, wear out quickly, and can actually be dangerous on icy surfaces.